-A 2007 poll found a majority of respondents in favor of a single-payer government health system, while 77% simultaneously supported "reducing government regulation of insurance."
+A 2007 poll found a majority of respondents in favor of a single-payer government healthcare system, while 77 percent simultaneously supported "reducing government regulation of insurance."
 This seemingly contradictory finding points to the fact that disgust with the current system overrides affinity for any particular reform agenda.
 As the Cato Institute's Michael Tanner puts it, "Voters are saying that almost anything is better than the status quo."

 In this climate, the conventional Democratic edge may not hold up.
 The field is wide open for whoever touts the more attractive reform package.

 For all the talk of universal health care, Barack Obama's proposals actually move us only slowly and not very far in that direction.
 He would enact government mandates requiring employers to insure their workers and parents to insure their children, while introducing extensive new regulations of the insurance sector, such as requiring health plans to cover all applicants.
 Even with these changes, however, Obama's plan essentially preserves the employer-based system that has proved so troublesome.

 By comparison, McCain's reforms look radical.
 He calls for moving away from the employer-based system by shifting insurance tax credits from employers to individuals, giving people more control – and thereby more responsibility for – their own health care.
 Additionally, he proposes deregulating the insurance market, so that interstate competition increases.